-The luxurious, velvety texture of the grilled eggplant, spinach, and soft boiled quail eggs are a worthy accompaniment for the classic soba noodles and tsuyu broth.
+The luxurious, velvety texture of the grilled eggplant, spinach, and onsen quail eggs are a worthy accompaniment for the classic soba noodles and tsuyu broth.

 Soba noodles with tsuyu is a classic combination in Japanese cuisine.
-Delicious and nutritious as a dish on its own, it can also be a umami packed base for a range of toppings.
-Check out the soba with crispy skin duck, and soba with natto and kimchi.
+Delicious and nutritious as a dish on its own, it can also be an umami-packed base for a range of toppings.
+Check out the soba with crispy skin duck and soba with natto and kimchi.
 This soba noodles with eggplant dish is about texture as well as taste.
 The soft boiled quail eggs and smoky grilled eggplant deliver a velvety mouthfeel, complementing the slightly chewy soba noodles.

 Soba noodles primarily use buckwheat flour.
 Some also have a small proportion of wheat flour to provide some gluten structure.
 Cooking soba noodles is not the same as wheat or rice noodles.
 For a more detailed guide on cooking soba noodles, visit this Food52 post.

 Tsuyu is a combination of dashi, soy sauce, and mirin.
-Sometimes some sake as well.
-Proportions vary based on whether the tsuyu is intended for a dipping sauce or a soup base.
+Sometimes some sake is added as well, as we do here.
+Proportions will vary depending on the intended use-dipping sauce or a soup base.
 It also depends on the strength of the soy sauce.
-I used a naturally brewed 2 year aged soy sauce.
+I used a naturally brewed 2 years aged soy sauce.
 As it was quite concentrated, a ratio of 16:1:1 (dashi:soy-sauce:mirin+sake) worked for this broth.
 For a lighter soy sauce, a ratio of 8:1:1 might be more appropriate.
 Start with 16:1:1 and add more soy sauce and mirin until you get to that perfect balance.

-By using a kombu and shiitake based dashi makes this soba noodles with eggplant recipe a really delicious vegetarian dish.
-If you are a flexitarian or pescatarian, use a dashi prepared with katsuobushi.
+Using kombu and shiitake based dashi makes this soba noodles with eggplant recipe a really delicious vegetarian treat.
+If you are a flexitarian or pescatarian, use dashi prepared with katsuobushi.
 It adds even more umami, as well as a smoky richness to the broth.
 Check out how to make dashi.

-Grilled eggplant, spinach, and quail eggs on soba noodles
+Soba noodles with grilled eggplant, spinach, and quail eggs

 - 500 g eggplants